samhiatt/mlnd_capstone_project/capstone_proposal.md

 ### Benchmark Model

 The [Kaggle kernel by Edoardo Ferrante](https://www.kaggle.com/fleanend/extract-features-with-librosa-predict-with-nb) uses the same British Birdsong dataset and creates sonograms for each audio sample.
-It includes a benchmark species classification model showing a Naive Bayes classifier achieving 86% test accuracy.
+It includes a benchmark model showing a Naive Bayes species classifier achieving 86% test accuracy.
 [Another Kaggle kernel by Edoardo Ferrante](https://www.kaggle.com/fleanend/bird-visualisation-and-classification) uses the same sonograms from the previous kernel and implements classifiers with improved accuracy, 97.7% by using a Multi-layer Perceptron model, and 98.3% by using a random forest model.

 No existing call type classifiers based on the Zebra Finch dataset were found, so a new benchmark will be needed.
 A Naive Bayes classifier will be trained and used as a benchmark model for the call type classifier.